ibrahim-koz/candidateinteractions/README.md

     docker run -p 8080:8080 candidateinteractions
     ```
 3. The API should now be available at `http://localhost:8080`.
 You can use a tool like [Postman](https://www.postman.com/) or [curl](https://curl.se/) to send requests to the API.

+## Appendix: Architecture Patterns in the Candidate Interactions Project

+This project incorporates several software architecture patterns, including Command Query Responsibility Segregation (CQRS), Domain-Driven Design (DDD), Hexagonal Architecture (Ports and Adapters), and a touch of London-style Test-Driven Development (TDD) to explore interfaces using a top-down approach.
+The project is also designed to be completely persistence layer ignorant, allowing for greater flexibility and adaptability.

+### 1. CQRS

+-   Separates read (query) and write (command) operations
+-   Enhances scalability and maintainability
+-   Facilitates eventual consistency and event sourcing

+### 2. DDD

+-   Focuses on modeling the problem domain
+-   Centralizes domain knowledge in code
+-   Improves communication between developers and domain experts

+### 3. Hexagonal Architecture

+-   Decouples core logic from external dependencies
+-   Increases maintainability and testability
+-   Allows for easier adaptation to changing dependencies
+-   Enables persistence layer ignorance

+### 4. London-style TDD

+-   Explores interfaces using a top-down approach
+-   Guides design of system components
+-   Ensures consistent and well-defined interactions between components

+By combining these patterns and emphasizing persistence layer ignorance, the Candidate Interactions Project achieves a robust, maintainable, and scalable system, providing a solid foundation for future development and growth.
+The design allows for seamless integration with various persistence layers, increasing adaptability to different storage technologies as requirements evolve.